mehrnaz-m/Portfolio/README.md

 - **Deployment:** Hosted on personal server

 ## How to Use
-To view Mehrnaz's portfolio, simply open the index.html file in a web browser.
+To view my portfolio, simply open the index.html file in a web browser.
 You can also access the live version of the portfolio by visiting [Mehrnaz's Portfolio](https://mehrnaz-m.github.io/Portfolio/).